 The bittersweet feeling of leaving a convention is so pervasive in the community that we’ve given it a name: Post-Con Depression.
-Leaving the fun, welcoming environment of a convention for the harsh, unforgiving real world can be a downer, and Post-Con Depression can hit pretty hard.
+Leaving the fun, welcoming environment of an anime convention for the harsh, unforgiving "real world" can be a downer, and Post-Con Depression can hit pretty hard.
 There are ways to soften the blow, but some of us have managed to defeat Post-Con Depression completely and turn it around into what I like to call Post-Con Motivation.

 Here are some things I do that curb Post-Con Depression and promote Post-Con Motivation.

 Get that hotel reserved ASAP.
 Line up your roommates.
 Coordinate your cosplays.
 Start tweaking your panel content.
 The point is to have your next convention on the brain before you even leave the one you’re at.
 A friend of mine likes to reserve his room for the next year’s Anime Boston before even leaving his room at the current year’s AB.